-- 1. Choose Webcams in the Menu (on page 178). - 2.
+- 1. Choose Webcams in the Menu (on page 180). - 2.
 Click the desired webcam to open the Webcam page. - Note that default webcam names are determined by the detection order.
 The one that is detected first is named Webcam, and the other that is detected later is named Webcam 2.

 Webcams

-Name ▲ Location Resolution Mode
+Name A Location Resolution Mode

 Webcam 352x288 Snapshot

-- Mew Live Preview Window - in the Live Preview section.
 The live snapshot or video in a standalone window opens.
-See Configuring Webcams and Viewing Live Images (on page 486). - 4.
-Copy the URL from that live preview window.
+See Configuring Webcams and Viewing Live Images (on page 495).

+4. Copy the URL from that live preview window.